devforth/adminforth/adminforth/documentation/blog/2025-10-21-context7-setup/index.md

 Here is an example prompt you can use to add the adminforth bulk-ai-flow plugin:

 **Prompt:**
-`Add adminforth bulk-ai-flow plugin to this file using only Context7 MCP`
+`Add adminforth bulk-ai-flow plugin to this file using Context7 MCP`

 **Generated Code:**
 ![](image_6.png)